wuphilipp/robot_parts/README.md

 A collection of hardware components to assist in robotics research.
 The `.STL` files for each part is contained in its own folder.

 If you find Robot Parts useful in your research.
-Please cite `DayDreamer`, the original work where these appeared.
+Please cite `DayDreamer`, the original work where this appeared.

 ```
 @article{Wu22CoRL_DayDreamer,